Blue Öyster Cult (album)

-Blue Öyster Cult is the debut studio album by the American rock band Blue Öyster Cult, released in 1972 by Columbia Records.
+Blue Öyster Cult is the debut studio album by the American rock band Blue Öyster Cult, released in January 1972 by Columbia Records.
 The album featured songs such as "Cities on Flame with Rock and Roll", "Stairway to the Stars", and "Then Came the Last Days of May", all of which the band still plays regularly during its concerts.
 Despite positive reviews, the album failed to chart for some time before finally cracking the Billboard 200 chart on May 20, 1972, peaking at No. 172.
 Blue Öyster Cult toured with artists such as the Byrds, Alice Cooper and the Mahavishnu Orchestra to support the album.

 Recording

 Joe Bouchard reflected on the album's creation in 2022:I couldn't believe how much fun I was having.
 Every day I'd get up and we'd be going to the studio, and I'd be like, 'I can't believe we're going to a studio to make an album…a real album, on Columbia Records!'
 So, I was excited every day.
 And I was learning how records are made – this was at David Lucas' jingle studio in New York.
 On eight tracks.
 That's all you had – you had to do the whole album on eight tracks.
 But he would show us little magical ways of doubling things and doing live bounces.
 They'd be flipping the tape over backwards and he'd be making flanging using duplication of the part.
 So, he was all into what was happening with the Beatles and that production.
 And of course, Sandy Pearlman and Murray Krugman produced that record – so they kept us conceptually...instead of going way off track, they wanted to establish what was going to become Blue Öyster Cult.
 It had to have that vibe.
 When it came out, I was a little disappointed – I didn't like the vinyl pressing.
 But then maybe about 15 years later, they put it out on CD, and then all of a sudden, it brought me back to the studio.
 It was cleaner, and it was like sitting in the control room, listening to the playback of the mixes.
 I think we were all tremendously excited to be working on that record.
 And it sounds like it.